nebari-dev/nebari-docs/docs/docs/community/issues.md

 ---
 id: file-issues
-title: Opening and triaging issues
+title: Opening and working on issues
 description: Best practices for opening and triaging issues
 ---